whlsxl/firim/README.md

 Use `firim_api_url` to set API URL, if `fir.im` change the Base URL. default is `https://api.fir.im`.

-# Assgin API Token
+# Assign API Token

-There are three ways to assgin Firim API Token
+There are three ways to assign Firim API Token

 1. Set `FIRIM_TOKEN` environment variables
 2. Add `token` to `macOS Keychain`